cinderella/bosh-example/README.md

     aws_registry:
       address: x.x.x.x
 ```
+Make the following changes to the template:

-Replace all instances of 'x.x.x.x' with the Elastic IP address you allocated.
+1. Replace all instances of 'x.x.x.x' with the Elastic IP address you allocated above.
+2. Update YOUR_ACCESS_KEY_ID and YOUR_SECRET_ACCESS_KEY to match your AWS credentials.
+3. Update the default_key_name and ec2_private_key to match yours.

 ## Cinderella Setup ##